 - California State University, East Bay - 1:3

 Student Enrollment for MBA Programs in Leadership

-The MBA program with the lowest student enrollment that offers an MBA in Leadership is 5 from Lamar University.
+The MBA program with the lowest student enrollment that offers an MBA in Leadership is 2 from University of Richmond.
 The MBA program with the highest student enrollment offering an MBA in Leadership is Highest: 2,102 from University of Southern California.
-The average student enrollment from all universities that offer an MBA in Leadership is 350.
+The average student enrollment from all universities that offer an MBA in Leadership is 232.

 10 MBA Leadership Programs with the Highest Student Enrollment

 - The University of Texas at Austin - 1,690